-Indus appreciates and encourages childhood driven curiosity and creativity throughout the International Baccalaureate Primary Years Programme (IB PYP).
-IB PYP provides a context for Indus to build its own unique curriculum with concept driven units of inquiry.
+Indus International School Bangalore appreciates and encourages a childhood that’s driven by curiosity and creativity.
+As a premier IB school in Bangalore, it is authorised to implement the International Baccalaureate Primary Years Programme (PYP).
+This also provides a context to build our unique curriculum with concept-driven units.

-A full time PYP Head of School and a PYP coordinator work along with the Principal to successfully mentor the teachers and students, plan and implement the academic calendar.
+To ensure best teaching practices, a full-time PYP Head and Coordinator work along with the Principal to successfully mentor the teachers and students and plan and implement the academic calendar.

 What is International Baccalaureate Primary Years Programme (IB PYP)?

-The PYP is one of four programmes offered by the International Baccalaureate and is designed for students aged 3 to 12 years.
-The PYP prepares students to become active, caring, lifelong learners who demonstrate respect for themselves and others and have the capacity to participate in the world around them.
-It focuses on the development of the whole child as an inquirer, both within and beyond the classroom.
+The PYP is one of the four programmes offered by the International Baccalaureate and is designed for students from ages 3 to 12 years.
+The PYP prepares students to become active, caring, and lifelong learners who demonstrate respect for themselves and others and have the capacity to participate in the world around them.
+It focuses on developing the child’s curiosity, both within and beyond the classroom.

-The PYP curriculum is a balanced blend of 5 essential elements: concepts, knowledge, skills, attitudes and action.
-The knowledge component is developed through inquiries into six trans-disciplinary themes of global significance:
+At Indus International School Bangalore, the curriculum is a balanced blend of five essential elements: concepts, knowledge, skills, attitude and action.
+The knowledge component is developed through inquiries into six transdisciplinary themes of global significance: